Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/2-cips-noc-ip-config.rst

 3. Select the component (hello_world_a72) application and select **Build** to generate the project elf files within the Debug folder of the application project.

-4. Create an additional RPU domain for your platform (created in Step 2) as discussed in `creating-a-hello-world-application-for-the-arm-cortex-r5f`.
+4. Create an additional RPU domain for your platform (created in Step 2) as discussed in Creating the Standalone Application Project for the Arm Cortex-R5F.

-5. Create a bare-metal Hello World application running on Arm Cortex-R5F within the existing system project (Step 2) and modify its source code as discussed in steps 1 and 2 of `creating-a-hello-world-application-for-the-arm-cortex-r5f` and steps 1 and 2 of `modifying-the-helloworld_r5-application-source-code`.
+5. Create a bare-metal Hello World application running on Arm Cortex-R5F within the existing system project (Step 2) and modify its source code as discussed in steps 1 and 2 of Creating the Standalone Application Project for the Arm Cortex-R5F and steps 1 and 2 of Modifying the helloworld_r5 Application Source Code.

 6. Select the component (hello_world_r5) application and select **Build** to generate the project elf files within the Debug folder of the application project.

-Refer to `running-applications-in-jtag-mode` for running the applications built above in JTAG mode using system debugger in the Vitis software platform and to `generating-boot-image-for-standalone-application` for generating boot images for standalone applications.
+Refer to Running Applications in the JTAG Mode using the System Debugger in the Vitis Software Platform for running the applications built above in JTAG mode using system debugger in the Vitis software platform and to `generating-boot-image-for-standalone-application` for generating boot images for standalone applications.

-.. _creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm:

 Creating a Hello World Application for the Arm Cortex-A72 on OCM
 -----------------------------------------------------------------